slynickel/doc-site-atwood-bar-crawl/docs/index.md

 See [Nick's Current location] (the link will only work day of).

+A tentative order is below.
 Goal of this order is to prioritize places with good craft beer over just standard bars.
 Realistically we aren't going to hit all of these.
 The list is optimistically listing off 7 bars.

 * (2) Start at One Barrel since they have good craft beer.
 * (4) BarelyPop next which also has a large variety of good beers.